Shape and size changes of adherent elastic epithelia

 In this paper we derive an effective 2D description for epithelial tissues that accounts for apical-basal polarity, cell-cell interactions and cell-substrate adhesion within an active elastic continuum model.
-Importantly, apical-basal polarity affects both passive and active sectors of tissue mechanics.
+A central feature, apical-basal polarity affects both passive and active sectors of tissue mechanics, allowing active torques in the latter.
 By exploiting the separation of scales in a thin monolayer, we perform a systematic reduction of the 3D equations of active mechanics to 2D, while retaining the cellular thickness as a dynamical variable.
 The structure of our equations is consistent with a recently proposed general phenomenological description of active surfaces \cite{salbreux2017mechanics}, with the inclusion of traction forces due to cell-substrate interactions and an explicit derivation of model parameters.
-By incorporating four distinct sources of cellular activity through nonequilibrium stresses and boundary tensions, our model allows a unified treatment of planar dewetting and apical shape change of substrate-adhered tissues.
+By incorporating four distinct sources of cellular activity through nonequilibrium stresses and boundary tensions, our model allows a unified treatment of planar size and apical shape change of substrate-adhered tissues.
 In particular, we include i) nonequilibrium contributions from bulk contractile stresses due to the apical-medial actomyosin cytoskeleton, ii) extensile stresses generated by cell growth, iii) an apically localized supracellular actomyosin cable that serves as a ``purse-string'', and iv) polarized lamellipodial activity that promotes cell migration at the free boundary of the tissue.
 The competition of extensile and contractile forces between the boundary and the bulk of the tissue determines its morphology as a function of tissue size and the stiffness of the focal adhesions bound to the substrate.
-Working within a simplified 1D setting, we obtain steady-state solutions of our equations that characterize the different possible shapes through the curvature of the apical surface and the in-plane contraction or expansion of the tissue, identifying the latter as an elastic analog of dewetting or wetting.
+Importantly, differential contractility along the apicobasal axis generates active torques that drive curvature change of the tissue.
+Working within a simplified 1D setting, we obtain steady-state solutions of our equations that characterize the different possible shapes through the curvature of the apical surface and the in-plane contraction or expansion of the tissue.
 A cartoon of the shapes predicted by our model is shown in Fig.~\ref{fig:shapes}.